joaobaptista03/UMinho-Taxi-DataBase-Dashboard-C/README.md

 # Taxi Database Dashboard

-This project is a comprehensive solution for managing and analyzing ride-sharing data.
+This project in C is a comprehensive solution for managing and analyzing ride-sharing data.
 It includes functionalities to process driver, user, and ride information, perform various queries, and conduct both functional and performance testing.

 ## Description